Fabr1ce/building-apps-for-k8s/README.md

-## Building Apps for Kubernetes
+`## Building Apps for Kubernetes
 This repo contains multiple tasks/projects that build apps for Kubernetes.
 It is a beginner friendly project that outlines the steps and tools used to build and deploy applications for Kubernetes.
 ### Project Workflow
-The number that prefix each directory name represent the workflow I used for this project.
+Each section in this project has prefixed number that represent the workflow used.
+Each section also has a README that outlines the step by step workflow.

 1-using-Docker